iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 4 reviews"/>
 </p>

+> This is working on a Chromebook.
+There should be some kind of setting to reduce performance when the device gets too hot.<br> :date: __2021-05-24 04:28:34__

 > Sometimes the number of calculations is zero.
 Uninstalling and reinstalling usually works.
 Otherwise worthwhile app.<br> :date: __2021-05-20 10:08:34__